Aliiatt/Projects-/aws/hands-on/01_02_2023_ELB/README_ALB.md

 - Paste is on browser and refresh it
 - Show the changing Public and Private IP addresses and time that the instances was created
 ```
-### Step 2 - Explain the Submenu of Application Load Balancer
+### Step 2 - Explain the Sub-section of Application Load Balancer

 - Explain the "Listener" dashboard of ALB.